AqwamCreates/DataPredict/docs/HighValueProjectTutorials/EconomySystems/CreatingWillingnessToPayPredictionModel.md

 local DataPredict = require(DataPredict)

-local quantilesList = {0.25, 0.5, 0.75, 0.90} -- This is required for Quantile Regression model.
+ -- This is required for Quantile Regression model.
+You do not need to do this for Bayesian Quantile Linear Regression model.

+local quantilesList = {0.25, 0.5, 0.75, 0.90}

 -- quantilesList[1] = 25th percentile (conservative) price
 -- quantilesList[2] = Median price